kevinlekiller/mpv_scripts/autospeedwin/README.md

     autospeed-nircmd=false
-        true/false - Use nircmd to change the refresh rate of your monitor. nircmd will be used to change the refresh rate of your monitor based on options listed below. autospeed-nircmdc="nircmdc"
+        true/false - Use nircmd to change the refresh rate of your monitor. nircmd will be used to change the refresh rate of your monitor based on options listed below. autospeed-speed=true
+        Default: true
+        true/false - Adjust speed of the video?
+        If set to true, the mpv speed setting will be changed based on the video fps and display refresh rate.
+    autospeed-nircmdc="nircmdc"
         String - Path to nircmdc executable file.
         If not set, nircmdc will be searched in Windows PATH variable.